Hot springs in New Zealand

-New Zealand has a large number of hot springs, known as waiariki in Māori.
+New Zealand has a large number of hot springs.
 Many of them are used for therapeutic purposes.

-The highest concentration of such springs is in the Central Plateau region of the North Island, in the Taupo Volcanic Zone.
-The area of Whakarewarewa near Rotorua is also known as Waiariki due to the abundance of geothermal features in the area.
+The highest concentration of such springs is in the Central Plateau region of the North Island, in the Taupō Volcanic Zone.
+The area of Whakarewarewa near Rotorua is also known as Waiariki, from the Māori name for hot springs, due to the abundance of geothermal features in the area.

 Hot springs of New Zealand

 This is an incomplete list and does not include the less notable or popular locations.